Maintain Your Septic System Naturally

 - Do not use products containing bleach to clean your toilets, as it destroys the bacteria needed to break down waste solids in your septic system.
 Try this natural toilet cleaner.

-- Yeast helps keep bacteria alive and actively breaks down waste solids when added to your septic system.
-Flush ½ cup of instant dry baking yeast down the toilet, the first time.
+- Yeast helps actively breaks down waste solids when added to your septic system.
+Flush ½ cup of dry baking yeast down the toilet, the first time.
 Add ¼ cup of instant yeast every 4 months, after the initial addition.

 - If you’re installing a new septic system or need to have yours pumped, it’s a good idea to know exactly where it’s located in your yard to avoid excessive digging up of your lawn during future pumping.
 Measure the exact distance of the septic tank lid from the house with a tape measure and take a picture with your cell phone, showing the exact measurement.
 Keep the photograph in a home maintenance file on your computer for future reference.